 Data Breaches in Healthcare Industry to Drive the Need for EDR Solutions

-Healthcare has been positively impacted by digitization and has evolved over the past two decades to become a digitized sector.
+- Healthcare has been positively impacted by digitization and evolved over the past two decades to become a digitized sector.
 Healthcare records have been stored digitally and contain private data.

-The growing number of connected devices used by employees in the healthcare sector is leading to more information sharing.
-Still, it’s also placing the endpoint at higher risk than ever before.
-For instance, according to an ETNO report, in the EU region alone, the number of IoT connected devices in healthcare for the year FY2019 amounted to 2.79 million.
+- The growing number of connected devices used by employees in the healthcare sector is leading to more information sharing.
+However, it is placing the endpoint at higher risk than ever before.
+For instance, according to an ETNO report, in the EU region alone, the number of IoT-connected devices in healthcare in 2019 amounted to 2.79 million.

 To understand key trends, Download Sample Report

 Asia Pacific to Witness the Highest Growth

 - Asia-Pacific, which is the prominent region for becoming the manufacturing hub, is undergoing a digital transformation, due to the population and the rising labor costs, with countries, like China, being at the forefront.
 The country’s manufacturers use IoT for tracking assets, preventive maintenance, increasing equipment efficiency, and supply chain management.
 According to the China Investment Corporation (CIC) estimates, the IIoT in China is expected to reach CNY 150 billion by 2020.
 According to GSMA, China will account for one-third of the global industrial IoT market by 2025.

 - In August 2020, Chinese researchers observed a remote command execution vulnerability in Sangfor’s Endpoint Secure Manager.
 In the country, the product is known as Sangfor Endpoint Detection Response (EDR) Platform.
 The China National Vulnerability Database (CNVD) assigned the vulnerability to CNVD-2020-46552.
 This newly discovered vulnerability can be exploited to remote system commands and access the endpoint detection and response management platform.